 Keeping to the standard of landscaping within a developed community takes planning in regards to vehicle and foot traffic.
 Paths and walkways must be easily accessible to all residents.
 Deliveries for the businesses within the community must be planned as well.
 Delivery trucks come in all sizes, and the roads they drive must accommodate every size vehicle.
 Many developers have found flexible paving to be their best option.
 It allows them to build a heavy duty road that can be easily landscaped and maintained.
 While not necessary for lighter traffic, it is still a viable option throughout the entire community.

-Foot traffic is an important part of neighborhood life.
+Foot traffic is an important part of neighbourhood life.
 Couples often like to take a stroll together after dinner, and some have pets that need to be walked daily.
 Parents want their children to have safe sidewalks when going to play at a friend's home.
 Keeping the sidewalks safe and usable is important in any community, and there are several paving options to accommodate this need.